sir-dio/old-philoseismos/README.md

     Seismic Data Analysis </font>
 </p>

-*philoseismos is a toolbox library for a near-surface seismologists.*
+*philoseismos* is a toolbox library for a near-surface seismologists.

 ## Working with .sgy files
-One of the most important parts of the philoseismos library is a segy package that defines a `Segy` class representing a .sgy file.
-It separates the files into its main components: Textual file header, Binary file header, Data matrix (contains the traces in numpy matrix form) and Geometry (contains the trace headers in pandas DataFrame form).
+One of the most important parts of the philoseismos library is a `segy` package that defines a `Segy`.
+It separates SEG-Y files into their main components: Textual file header, Binary file header, Data matrix (contains the traces in `numpy` matrix form) and Geometry (contains the trace headers in `pandas` `DataFrame` form).

 Loading a Segy file is as simple as it gets:
 ```python